agorago/wego/internal/mw/README.md

-# The BPlus Middlewares & Entry Points
+# The WeGO Middlewares & Entry Points

-This package contains the middlewares and entry points for BPlus.
+This package contains the middlewares and entry points for WeGO.

-# BPlus Entry Point
+# WeGO Entry Point

-An entry point is the point of entry to invoke Bplus services or proxies.
+An entry point is the point of entry to invoke WeGO services or proxies.
 There are two entry points - one for the server side and the other one for invoking a proxy.

 The entry point is responsible to set up the other middlewares and start the [middleware chain.](../../fw/README.md)